5.3.1 Visual and applied arts

 After the considerable attention towards contemporary arts brought about by the fascist minister Giuseppe Bottai (see chapter 1), there has been a long gap in government consideration during the entire second half of the past century.

 The only legislative measure directly supporting contemporary creation in the visual arts at the national level was Law 717/1949, a modification of a 1942 Law providing for the allocation of 2% of the costs of capital investment in public buildings to "embellish" the buildings by works of contemporary artists to be chosen by public competition (see chapter 8.1).
 The law, though subsequently again modified in 1960 and in 1997, was rarely implemented, and the selection criteria have been much questioned.
-The last of several attempts to reform Law 717 has been accomplished by Minister Bondi in the frame of his Draft Law on Architectural Quality adopted by the Cabinet in September 2008 and still at the Parliamentary stage (see chapter 5.3.5).
+The last of several attempts to reform Law 717 had been tried by Minister Bondi in the frame of his Draft Law on Architectural Quality adopted by the Cabinet in 2008, but it did not go beyond Parliamentary discussion (see chapter 5.3.5).
 The highlights of this proposed reform was the replacement of the obsolete concept of ex post "embellishment" of buildings by the concept of a full integration of the artistic and architectural aspects since the building's planning procedure.
-Moreover the 2% requirement has been at last made compulsory, by preventing the building plan to be adopted in its absence.
+Moreover, the 2% requirement would have been made compulsory, by preventing the building plan to be adopted in its absence.

 On the other hand, to make up for the endemic lack of financial resources in support of contemporary arts, Law 29/2001 (art.
 3) called for the institution of a plan for contemporary art, then endowed with 5 million EUR, aimed at fostering the public asset of contemporary artworks in national museums and galleries.
 Tested in 2001, the law has since then been quite effective in pursuing its aim (see chapter 8.1.1), albeit with progressively diminished resources: only 1.6 million EUR for 2013, half of which is allocated to the financial support of MAXXI.